noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 Note: all energy prices are in Locational marginal pricing (LMP) units.
 Please see https://www.enverus.com/blog/an-intro-to-locational-marginal-pricing/ for more information.

-Note: the milestones gives a description about why we used a cyclical data format for the date.
+Note: the conclusion gives a description about why we used a cyclical data format for the date.

 ## Overview of Milestones
 Milestone 1: For this milestone, we first figured out the layout of the dataset, and divided the dataset into debugging set and working set.
 We then pickled the data for future use.